astronomer/docs/astro/create-first-dag.md

     For more information about possible Deployment health statuses, see [Deployment health](deployment-metrics.md#deployment-health).
 Or, to learn more about how to customize your Deployment settings, see [Configure a Deployment](configure-deployment-resources).

-## Step 5: Create an Astro project
+## Step 4: Create an Astro project

 An _Astro project_ contains the set of files necessary to run Airflow, including dedicated folders for your DAG files, plugins, and dependencies.
 All new Astro projects contain two example DAGs.
 In this tutorial, you'll be deploying these example DAGs to your Deployment on Astro.

-1. Open your terminal or IDE
+1. Open your terminal or IDE.

 2. Create a new folder for your Astro project: